Mechanism Design Without Disclosure: Committing to and Running Hidden Mechanisms: General Existence Theorem

-We are now finally ready to state our main result: that there exists a commit-and-run protocol catalog that satisfies all of our desiderata, and hence provides the same benefits as the mediated protocol does, yet without the need for any mediator.
+In this \lcnamecref{general-existence}, we formally state our general theorem, establishing the existence of a commit-and-run protocol catalog that satisfies all our desiderata from \cref{desiderata}, allowing to run \emph{any mechanism} with the same desirable trust and secrecy guarantees as when run via a trustworthy mediator, yet without the need for any mediator or preexisting trust.